 I thought, he must be the Messiah

 After the war the Army awarded the unit with four campaign ribbons.
 In addition, the men of the 761st received a total of 11 Silver Stars, 69 Bronze Stars and about 300 Purple Hearts.
 Back at home, though, the surviving members of the 761st returned from Europe to a still-segregated nation.
 Texas native Staff Sgt.
-Floyd Dade Jr. described the contradictions for black soldiers coming back to the United States in an oral history, saying “we didn’t have equal rights…democracy was against us.
+Floyd Dade Jr. described the contradictions for Black soldiers coming back to the United States in an oral history, saying “we didn’t have equal rights…democracy was against us.
 I was just fighting for my country.”

 When Staff Sgt.
 Johnnie Stevens attempted to catch a bus home to New Jersey from Georgia’s Fort Benning, the bus driver refused to let him board.
 Jackie Robinson, whose charges for refusing to give up his seat on the military bus were eventually dropped, later noted that men of the 761st had died fighting for a country where they didn’t have equal rights.

-As the years passed, the achievements of the Black Panthers began to receive more and more recognition.
+As the years passed, the achievements of the Black Panthers began to receive more recognition.
 In 1978, the 761st received a Presidential Unit Citation, which recognizes units that “display such gallantry, determination, and esprit de corps in accomplishing [their] mission under extremely difficult and hazardous conditions as to set [them] apart from and above other units in the same campaign.”

 “Today we fill the gap in that picture and give a group of heroes, who also love peace but adapted themselves to war, the tribute that has always been their due,” Clinton continued.
-“Now and forever, the truth will be known about these African-Americans who gave so much that the rest of us might be free.”
+“Now and forever, the truth will be known about these African Americans who gave so much that the rest of us might be free.”